 - Responsibility for substantiating cost sharing/matching is the PI's and the department heads.

-The Office of Research is responsible for ensuring compliance with federal export control laws, regulations, and sanctions.
+The Office of International Collaboration and Export Control (OICEC) is responsible for managing UCF’s export control program and assisting the UCF community with complying with federal export control laws, regulations, and sanctions.
 Research grants that involve certain types of technologies or an entity under sanctions may require compliance measures.
 International shipments, the sharing of restricted information with foreign nationals, or allowing foreign nationals or collaborators to participate in restricted research may be subject to export control restrictions.

 PIs have the following responsibilities:

 - Prior to commencing any research, to review and cooperate with the Office of Research to determine whether any technical information or technology involved in their research is subject to the export control law or regulations and if so, whether any exclusion is available under the export control regulations;

 - To re-evaluate that determination before changing the scope or adding new staff to the project to determine if such changes alter the initial determination;

-- To make export determinations far enough in advance to obtain an export license from the appropriate agency, if required and available; and,
+- To assist OICEC in making export determinations far enough in advance to allow OICEC to obtain an export license from the appropriate agency, if required and available; and,

 - To ensure that foreign nationals are excluded from access to restricted data or technology until the availability of an exclusion has been determined, or an export license has been obtained.

 OICEC will assist PIs in assessing the application of such regulations, but primary compliance responsibility must rest with the PI of the research.

 - Types of Awards